[Longer introduction to "The Nutcracker Suite"]

 [longer introduction to "The Sorcerer's Apprentice"]

 Narrator: And now we're going to hear a piece of music that tells a very definite story.
 As a matter of fact, in this case, the story came first and the composer wrote the music to go with it.
 It's a very old story, one that goes back almost 2,000 years: a legend about a sorcerer who had an apprentice.
-He was a bright young lad; very anxious to learn the business.
+He was a bright young lad; very anxious to learn the. business.
 As a matter of fact, he was a little bit too bright, because he started practicing some of the boss' best magic tricks before learning how to control them.
-One day, for instance, when he'd been told by his master to carry water to fill a cauldron, he had the brilliant idea of having someone do the job for him.
-So he brought a broomstick to life to carry the water.
+One day, for instance, when he'd been told by his master to carry water to fill a cauldron, he had the brilliant idea of bringing a broomstick to life to carry the water for him.
 Well, this worked very well at first.
 Unfortunately, however, having forgotten the magic formula that would make the broomstick stop carrying the water, he found he'd started something he couldn't finish.

 Narrator: How do you do?
 My name is Deems Taylor, and it's my very pleasant duty to welcome you here on behalf of Walt Disney, Leopold Stokowski, and all the other artists and musicians whose combined talents went into the creation of this new form of entertainment, "Fantasia".
 What you're going to see are the designs and pictures and stories that music inspired in the minds and imaginations of a group of artists.
 In other words, these are not going to be the interpretations of trained musicians, which I think is all to the good.
 Now there are three kinds of music on this "Fantasia" program.
 First, there's the kind that tells a definite story.
 Then there's the kind that while it has no specific plot, it does paint a series of more or less definite pictures.
 And then there's a third kind, music that exists simply for its own sake.
 Now, the number that opens our "Fantasia" program, the "Toccata and Fugue", is music of this third kind, what we call "absolute music".
 Even the title has no meaning beyond a description of the form of the music.
 What you will see on the screen is a picture of the various abstract images that might pass through your mind if you sat in a concert hall listening to this music.
 At first, you're more or less conscious of the orchestra.
 So our picture opens with a series of impressions of the conductor and the players.
 Then the music begins to suggest other things to your imagination.
 They might be, oh, just masses of color or they may be cloud forms or great landscapes or vague shadows or geometrical objects floating in space.
 So now we present the "Toccata and Fugue In D Minor" by Johann Sebastian Bach, interpreted in pictures by Walt Disney and his associates, and in music by the Philadelphia Orchestra and its conductor, Leopold Stokowski.